Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Threats to Validity

 \section{Threats to Validity}

 Given the controlled setting for our experiments and the clearly defined objective measures, there are few threats to the internal validity of our study.
-There are some threats to internal validity that are inherent to any mutation analysis and hard to completely avoid, such as non-determinism due to mutation and equivalent mutants, which have been discussed in Section~\ref{sec:result}.
+There are some threats to internal validity that are inherent to any mutation analysis and hard to completely avoid, such as non-determinism caused by mutation and equivalent mutants, which have been discussed in Section~\ref{sec:result}.
 Similarly, we see few threats to the construct and conclusion validity.
 The metrics we used are standard in the fault localisation literature.
-To more definitively compare different statistical inference techniques we could use statistical analysis.
-However, establishing one best technique is not our main goal here and we would likely need more study subjects for such a comparison to be meaningful.
+We note that establishing one best technique is not our main goal here and we would likely need more study subjects for such a comparison to be meaningful.

 Rather, the main threat of our study is to its external validity.
-Even though we studied five different subjects from the real-world \dfj benchmark to mitigate this threat, this does not allow us to generalize to many, other programs and test suite contexts.
-Still, there was enough variation among the five subjects for us to identify \name's dependence on the granularity of the test cases (as discussed in Section~\ref{sec:granularity} above).
-However, only further work on more subjects can help gauge the generality of our results.
+Even though we studied five different subjects from the real-world \dfj benchmark to mitigate this threat, this does not allow us to generalise to many, other programs and test suite contexts.
+Still, there was enough variation among the five subjects for us to identify \name's dependence on the granularity of the test cases.